Mario Adinolfi

 Mario Adinolfi (born 15 August 1971) is an Italian journalist, politician and poker player.
 He is famous in Italy for his Catholic beliefs.

 Biography

 He was born in Rome to Ugo Adinolfi and a woman of Australian descent.

 Adinolfi graduated in history.
 He has been a journalist since the late 1980s, writing for the newspapers Avvenire, Europa, Il Popolo and La Discussione.
 He also worked for the Radio Vaticana.

 He was a journalist for the RAI, where he is the author and presenter of several programs.
 He had a brief program at MTV Italia, Pugni in Tasca, aired from 2007 to 2008.

-He also has worked in radio and has a program on Radio Maria, since February 2015.
+He also has worked in radio and has a programme on Radio Maria since February 2015.

 He was the founder and is the director of the newspaper La Croce, on 21 October 2014, available online and also briefly in a purchasable edition from 13 January to 16 May 2015.